mhmdfnus/cs266_whisper_audit/README.md

 ### Research Interest:

 Whisper AI is an open source word speech recognition model, released by OpenAI.
-Currently, it’s being used extensively in hospitals [1], and given the sensitive environment, it is critical that it is done in a way that minimizes harm as much as possible.
-There is evidence that it hallucinates, especially in medical contexts [9] [10] [11].
+Currently, it is being used extensively in hospitals [1], and given the sensitive nature of a hospital environment, it is critical that this deoployment is done in a way that minimizes harm as much as possible.
+There is evidence that Whisper hallucinates, especially in medical contexts [9] [10] [11].
 We seek to test the accuracy of the model and the feasibility of deploying it in the real world, especially in sensitive contexts like hospitals.
 This pilot study focuses on how accurate Whisper transcriptions are across age groups, using word error rates (WER) as our evaluation metric.

 We define hallucinations as words generated that were never there, this is different from misheard words which are words that were present in the actual recording and it was possible to hear them wrongly.

-Our WER does not differentiate between these for our quantitative analysis but we do assess hallucinations in our qualitative analysis.
+Our WER does not differentiate between these for our quantitative analysis but we assess hallucinations in our qualitative analysis.

 ### Audit target: